tinyplex/tinybase/site/guides/3_schemas_and_persistence/1_using_schemas.md

 Adding a schema gives you a simple declarative way to describe your data structure.

-Sometimes, however, you may require more complex programmatic enforcement of your data, and for that we turn to the Mutating Data With Listeners guide.
+You can also benefit from a better developer experience based on these schemas, and for that we turn to the Schema-Based Typing guide.